AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

     [Pixel Mapper section](../effects/pixel-mapper.md).
 There are also some features to help with [Synergy/Ai mapping](../synergy/operating-synergy.md#layout-editor-with-ai-server).

-> You can temporarily randomize the fixture order when selecting fixtures using a group by holding down the group button and pressing \[Random Order\] which appears as a softkey option while the button is held.
+> You can temporarily randomize the fixture order when selecting fixtures using a group by holding down the group button and pressing <Keys.SoftKey>Random Order</Keys.SoftKey> which appears as a softkey option while the button is held.